 These comments appear just before the method definition.
 The format of the javadoc for a method is

-The function description is required.
+Every method requires a method description.
 It gives a description of what the method does.
 The description's length should be proportional to its complexity.
 For a getter a single line is generally sufficient.
-For a setter, two or three sentences may be required (including a discussion of what happens if the argument is inappropriate).
+For a setter, two or three sentences may be required (including a description of which values are appropriate, and what action (other than throwing an exception) is taken for inappropriate values).
 More complicated methods should have a full description, elaborating on all the various actions the method might take.

 The param will appear only if the method has parameters.
-If the method does have parameters, then there will be one param comment per parameter.
+If the method does have parameters, then there will be one param tag per parameter.
 Every one of the parameters must be named and described.
-Of course the parameter name itself should be descriptive, but the longer description will provide more details, including any pre- or post-conditions.
+Of course the parameter name itself should be descriptive, but the longer description will provide more details.

 The return will appear only if the method is value-returning.
 (That is, void methods will not have a return part.)

 /** * Convert a distance in feet and inches to centimetres.
-No error checking on * the parameters: garbage in; garbage out! * * @param feet the number of feet * @param inches the number of inches * @return the cm equivalent of the distance in feet and inches */
+The numbers must not * be negative, and {@code inches} must be less than 12. * * @param feet the number of feet * @param inches the number of inches * @return the cm equivalent of the distance in feet and inches * @throws IllegalArgumentException if {@code feet} is negative, or if * {@code inches} is outside the range [0, 12) */